 GILENYA causes a dose-dependent reduction in peripheral lymphocyte count to 20%–30% of baseline values because of reversible sequestration of lymphocytes in lymphoid tissues.
 GILENYA may therefore increase the risk of infections, some serious in nature [see CLINICAL PHARMACOLOGY].

-Before initiating treatment with GILENYA, a recent CBC (i.e. within 6 months or after discontinuation of prior therapy) should be available.
-Consider suspending treatment with GILENYA if a patient develops a serious infection, and reassess the benefits and risks prior to re-initiation of therapy.
-Because the elimination of fingolimod after discontinuation may take up to two months, continue monitoring for infections throughout this period.
+Before initiating treatment with GILENYA, a recent CBC (i.e., within 6 months or after discontinuation of prior therapy) should be available.
+Consider suspending treatment with GILENYA if a patient develops a serious infection, and reassess the benefits and risks prior to reinitiation of therapy.
+Because the elimination of fingolimod after discontinuation may take up to 2 months, continue monitoring for infections throughout this period.
 Instruct patients receiving GILENYA to report symptoms of infections to a physician.
 Patients with active acute or chronic infections should not start treatment until the infection(s) is resolved.

 In MS placebo-controlled trials, the overall rate of infections (72%) with GILENYA was similar to placebo.
 However, bronchitis, herpes zoster, influenza, sinusitis, and pneumonia were more common in GILENYA-treated patients.
 Serious infections occurred at a rate of 2.3% in the GILENYA group versus 1.6% in the placebo group.